BM1004 - Anatomy: Structure and Movement

 |Student Contribution Band:

-This subject details the organisation and structure of the musculoskeletal system
+This subject details the organisation, structure and function of the human body with

-- Explain the function of bones, joints and muscles of the skeletal system;
+- explain the structure and function of bones, joints and muscles of the musculoskeletal

 Study Period 2

 ||Assoc.
 Professor Kate Domett, Dr Helma Antony, Dr Prisca Noble.

 credit point subject is approximately

 - 39 hours lectures